rianadon/hass-taste-test/README.md

 #### `ws`

 The Home Assistant websocket.
 This is an instance of [`home-assistant-js-websocket`](https://github.com/home-assistant/home-assistant-js-websocket).
-Of instance might be `await ws.sendMessagePromise(message)`, which sends a message over the websocket api and returns the response.
+Of interest might be `await ws.sendMessagePromise(message)`, which sends a message over the websocket api and returns the response.

 #### `link`